fioprotocol/fio-devhub/_docs/chain/bounty-rewards.md

 * A bug that can be triggered by any token holder is more severe than a bug that requires a block producer to go rogue.
 * A bug that can be triggered by a third party invoking a particular function/method is more severe than a bug that requires the affected token holder to invoke that same function/method.

-The table below is mostly concerned with the consequence of a successful exploit.
+The table below provides examples of the the consequence of a successful exploit.
 Keep in mind that if the exploit requires elevated privileges or uncommon user interaction, the level of the bug may be downgraded to reflect that.

-Smart Contracts/Blockchain
+**Sample Consequences to Smart Contracts/Blockchain:**

 |**Level**	|**Examples**	|
 |5.
 Critical	|Empty or freeze protocol tokens (e.g. economic attacks, logic errors, integer over-/under-flow) <br> Cryptographic flaws	|